The Only Ransomware Protection that runs on the Windows Veeam® Server

 - no Linux or additional hardware required.

 Blocky is the only solution to harden Veeam® Windows repository without adding extra servers, specialized storage, or requiring Linux.
 Blocky installs on the Windows server to harden the NTFS and ReFS volumes.
 Blocky instantly transforms Veeam® into a hardened, zero-trust environment.
-The Veeam® repository becomes a hardened, WORM-only volume, and only trusted Veeam processes can delete, encrypt, or modify backup data.
+The Veeam® repository becomes an immutable, WORM-only volume, and only trusted Veeam processes can delete, encrypt, or modify backup data.
 Ransomware (malware) is blocked.

 Blocky 30-day free trial